serverless/blog/writers-guide.md

 ## Style guide
 - Do not use title case in your title.
 Capitalize the first word and proper nouns only.
 This goes for section headers, too.
 - Use h4 for section headers, and h5 for subsection headers.
 Aka, h2 = h4, h3 = h5.
-We do not have an h4 equivalent.
+We do not have an h4 equivalent, and you should never use h1.
 - Include a header image that is 1200 x 600 px.
 - Never put anything in a quote to emphasize it, or to note an edge case, etc. Instead, write **Note:** and put your note there.
 - Use clear, concise language and short sentences.
 When in doubt, use shorter paragraphs and shorter sentences.
 If you have a sentence that runs three lines long, then try to break it up into two sentences.
 This makes blog posts much easier to read on mobile.